sarahkk2/SQL-project/README.md

 ## Challenges
-Uploading the data and determining whether either views should be created or delete columns to maintain the integrty of the data
+Uploading the data and determining whether either views should be created or delete columns to maintain the integrity of the data

 ## Future Goals
 I would explore the data more to answer more questions and see what the data could answer